PAYPA supports and advocates for performing arts organisations and individuals making work for/by/with tamariki and rangatahi in Aotearoa.

 What is PAYPA?

-• PAYPA - Performing Arts & Young People Aotearoa - is the national support entity for artists and organisations engaged in performing arts for, by and with children and young people in Aotearoa New Zealand.
+PAYPA - Performing Arts & Young People Aotearoa - is the national support entity for artists and organisations engaged in performing arts for, by and with children and young people in Aotearoa New Zealand.
 We are a not-for-profit organisation, and operate as a leadership organisation and network, for practitioners working for and with tamariki and rangatahi, aged 0-25.
-PAYPA is New Zealand’s National Centre for ASSITEJ - the International Association of Theatre for Children and Young People.
+PAYPA is New Zealand’s National Centre for ASSITEJ - the International Association of Theatre & Performing Arts for Children & Young People.

-• The overall purpose of PAYPA is to promote, champion, advocate for and advance the enrichment of tamariki and rangatahi in Aotearoa, through theatre and other performing arts.
+• To promote, champion, advocate for and advance the enrichment of tamariki and rangatahi in Aotearoa through the performing arts.

 • Hauora